jharbieh-microsoft/copilot/README.md

 * Embeddings: (a special format of data representation that can be easily utilized by machine learning models and algorithms)

 ## Introduction to Copilot by Copilot
 Copilot is a new AI-powered coding assistant that helps you write code faster and with fewer bugs.
+It comes with a plugin or extension and a Chat feature called GitHub Copilot Chat.

+"When using GitHub Copilot Chat, we recommend that you think of yourself as a lead developer who is working with a more junior developer (GitHub Copilot Chat).
+As the lead developer, it is your responsibility to verify information that is provided by GitHub Copilot Chat and ensure it meets all of your requirements."
+[Prompting GitHub Copilot Chat to become your personal AI assistant for accessibility] (https://github.blog/developer-skills/github/prompting-github-copilot-chat-to-become-your-personal-ai-assistant-for-accessibility/#foundational-accessibility-prompt)

 You can receive suggestions from GitHub Copilot either by starting to write the code you want to use, or by writing a natural language comment describing what you want the code to do.